naduvaha/NeurotraumaModik/README.md

 - **Mod icons in the vanilla status bar** — active complications appear at the bottom next to vanilla ones, sized to match (toggleable).
 - **Custom surgery** on tools (scalpel / bonesaw / retractor / scissors): drainage, dead-tissue removal, amputation, single-organ transplant (heart / lungs / kidneys).
 Each transplant consumes one vanilla `internalorgans` item (condition ≥40%). **Operations are not one-click**: incise with the scalpel (porez1) → widen with the retractor (porez3) → then internal procedures; foreign bodies are pulled with scissors; closing uses vanilla thread (`medicalsuture`).
 The wrong tool doesn't advance the operation — it just hurts a little.
 Anesthesia comes from the O2 condenser with a loaded serum charge.
 - **Tool wear** — surgical tools lose condition only when an operation is performed (not on opening the menu); consumables wear on use.
+- **Parasites**: burrow into an untreated foreign-body wound on that limb (~6 min).
+Moodle `parazite` stays at 100% while any remain.
+Extract via minigame (wound-view special action / vanilla tweezers); in MP peers can see each other’s hands and pull together.
+Anti-parasitic only grants **prophylaxis** (~6 min, `antiparasite_guard`) against new burrows.
+Toggle with **Parasite symptoms** (`EnableParasites`).
-- **Multiplayer**: host-authoritative, state sync (including per-limb wounds and blood type), treating allies through the wound view, operations targeting a specific limb.
+- **Multiplayer**: host-authoritative, state sync (including per-limb wounds/parasites and blood type), host symptom mask (`FEATURES`), treating allies through the wound view, limb-targeted operations, shared parasite-extract minigame.
 - **Blood type (ABO+Rh)**: rolled randomly at spawn; shown on the symptoms panel (“You have blood type _”) and on vanilla yellow blood-bag tooltips.
 Persists across layers and in `save.sv` (Continue). **Incompatible yellow-blood transfusion** → ~3 min elevated BP (~160) and heart rate 120.
 - **Crafting**: tools and consumables under Medicine; typed blood packs need a `bloodbag` + 20 mL `alienblood` (they do not change your innate type — they are for labeled transfusion).
-- **Save persistence**: mod status is written into a `neurotrauma` block inside `save.sv`, including blood type.
+- **Save persistence**: mod status is written into a `neurotrauma` block inside `save.sv`, including blood type, per-limb parasite counts, and foreign-wound age.
 - **Herobrine's Prosthetics support** (optional): when the prosthetics mod is installed, limbs with a `ProstheticLimb` component do not show necrosis/tetanus/frostbite/chronicpain icons, are excluded from the necrosis amputation picker, and are skipped by our frostbite skin-damage write.
 Body-wide afflictions (psychosis, heart, kidneys, etc.) still apply to the whole patient.

 ## Items